mjaimin/DesignPatterns/Creational/Factory/README.md

 **Benefits**

-+	The use of factories gives the programmer the opportunity to abstract the specific attributes of an Object into specific subclasses which create them.
++	Factory Method Pattern allows the sub-classes to choose the type of objects to create.

 +	The Factory Pattern promotes loose coupling by eliminating the need to bind application-specific classes into the code.
+That means the code interacts solely with the resultant interface or abstract class, so that it will work with any classes that implement that interface or that extends that abstract class.

 **Potential Drawbacks**

-+	Clients might have to subclass the creator class just to create a particular concreteProduct object.
++	The factory has to be used for a family of objects.
+If the classes doesn’t extend common base class or interface they cannot be used in a factory design template.

+## Conclusion

+The main reason the factory pattern is used is that it introduces weak coupling instead of tight coupling, hiding concrete classes from the application.
+It provides customization hooks and the implementation comfortably accommodates new changes.